nagarajcloud/Docker/README.md

 Thats it!
 An elasticsearch container is now ready to use"

-Check whether the docker container is running on the server using below command
+To check whether the docker container is running on the server using below command

 	docker ps